xupgit/Zynq-Design-using-Vivado/Embedded System Design Flow on Zynq/lab1.md

 1. A block diagram of the Zynq should now be open again, showing various configurable blocks of the **Processing System**.
 1. At this stage, the designer can click on various configurable blocks (highlighted in green) and change the system configuration.

-    Only the **UART** is required for this lab, so all other peripherals will be deselected.

-1. Click on one of the peripherals (in green) in the **IOP Peripherals** block, or select the MIO Configuration tab on the left to open the configuration form
+1. Click on one of the peripherals (in green) in the **IOP Peripherals** block of the Zynq Block Design, or select the MIO Configuration tab on the left to open the configuration form
 1. Expand **I/O peripherals** if necessary, and ensure all the following I/O peripherals are deselected except UART 1.

     i.e. Remove: &nbsp; <i>ENET